 The below image aims to give an impression of the Deviance dimension; there is increasing Deviance from the bottom to the top of the image.

-A brief discussion the scales follows.
-Statistics based on large numbers of candidates can be found on the page with statistical reports, where each scale or factor has its own report.
+A brief discussion of the scales follows.
+Statistics can be found on the page with statistical reports, where each scale or factor has its own report.

 This is the dimension Introversion/Extraversion.
 A high score basically means one is happier alone than with others, a low score the opposite.
 For high achievement in most fields, a relatively high degree of Introversion is needed to be able to do the solitary work required, while additionally high Introversion may contribute to having a wide associative horizon.
-There are of course exceptions, in particular certain performing arts like singing, dancing and acting, where Extraversion is required.
+There are of course exceptions, in particular certain performing arts like singing, dancing, and acting, where Extraversion is a prerequisite.

 Introversion/Extraversion is the only dimension of personality that is already observable with some reliability in the first year of life, where it is described as inhibited versus uninhibited behaviour.
 Other personality features only become apparent after about the age of six.